How to Parent Up

 The more you know, the more you can prevent.

-Visit our Parent Up Drug Topics page to learn more about the most commonly used drugs by teens, and what you can do to prevent your child from using them.
+Visit our Prevent Use page to learn more about the drugs teens are most commonly faced with today and what you can do to help protect your child.